This example shows how to attach an engine program to a MATLAB® session that is already running.

 On a Windows® platform, start MATLAB with /Automation in the command line.
 When you call engOpen, it connects to this existing session.
 You should only call engOpen once, because any engOpen calls now connect to this one MATLAB session.

 The /Automation option also causes the command window to be minimized.
 You must open it manually.

 On the Mac and Linux® platforms, you cannot make an engine program connect to an existing MATLAB session.

 From the Start button on the Windows menu bar, click Run.

-In the Open field, type the value returned by the command:
+In MATLAB, capture the value returned by the command:

 Click OK.
 This starts MATLAB.